CTSRD-CHERI/cheriplot/README.md

 To capture a trace the qtrace tool is used.
 The trace will be saved to the qemu log-file.

-Note that currently only a single trace can be taken for each qemu boot as qemu does not correctly rewrite the cvtrace header if the logfile is changed, this should be fixed.

 Below there is a complete example for helloworld.

 ```